bindhu0404/Food_delivery/README.md

 # Food_delivery_website
-Creating a responsive food delivery website front page using HTML and CSS.
+Responsive food delivery website built using only HTML and CSS.
+Features a mobile-friendly layout with a sleek, user-friendly design for seamless navigation across devices.